Sajid-developer/learn-about-events-in-javascript/README.md

 # 🧠 Learn about Events In JavaScript
-A JavaScript event is something that happens in the browser — like clicking a button, typing in a textbox, loading a page, or moving your mouse.

 ## What is a JavaScript Event?
 A JavaScript event is something that happens in the browser — like clicking a button, typing in a textbox, loading a page, or moving your mouse.